LiuGeorge122/Unimodal-Weighted-LDL/README.md

    https://huggingface.co/FinanceInc/datasets

    https://huggingface.co/zeroshot/datasets

    datasets are includes in the "./data/" path.

    Five-label datasets:

-   The datasets should be downloaded from https://nlp.stanford.edu/sentiment/.
+   SST-5 datasets should be downloaded from https://nlp.stanford.edu/sentiment/.